Portable oxygen safety

 - If medical oxygen or an oxygen tank is used in the home, the amount of oxygen in the air, furniture, clothing, hair, and bedding can increase, making it easier for a fire to spread.
 This means that there is a higher risk of fires and burns.

-- Where medical oxygen is in use, never use a sparking toy, an open flame such as a match or lighter, a fireplace or stove, or any other device fuelled by gas, kerosene, wood, or coal.
+- Where medical oxygen is in use, do not smoke, never use a sparking toy, an open flame such as a match or lighter, a fireplace or stove, or any other device fuelled by gas, kerosene, wood, or coal.

 Always follow the manufacturer's recommendations for the care and use of oxygen equipment.